 GigaComm is a privately-owned, non-NBN telecommunications provider that promises up to gigabit download speeds — that are genuinely achievable — on its network.

 GigaComm owns, manages and controls its own technology and its own network, which utilises a combination of fibre and fixed wireless technologies to get homes and apartment buildings connected.
-For apartment buildings — often referred to as fibre-to-the-distribution point (FTTx) — GigaComm then uses existing copper cabling to deliver up to gigabit speeds, which is made possible with G.Fast technology.
+Both apartment buildings and homes are supported.

 This GigaComm plan for houses advertises 1,000Mbps download speeds and 50Mbps upload speeds, complete with a AU$0 install.
 GigaComm says you can double the upload speed of the plan for an extra AU$20p/m.